Did Early Christians Think the Holy Spirit Was A Separate Person in a Trinity?

 But what about the ones that seem to have "personal characteristics"?

-Well, they are simply referring to aspects of SPIRIT not aspects of PERSONHOOD.
+Well, they are simply referring to aspects of SPIRIT not unique aspects of PERSONHOOD.
 What the real issue is that those who do not understand that the Holy Spirit is not a person simply do not fully understand what the Bible says about spirit.

 A couple of biblical passages that help make this clear are the following: